OlegBash599/ZCTS_BROWSER_v1/README.md

 ## Attention
 This is deprecated version of ZCTS_BROWSER (ZBC009) and is for archieve purposes only.
+The version was really useful but evolutionized into the more effective one :-)

 For the latest and more reliable version of ZCTS_BROWSER are available here: https://github.com/OlegBash599/ZCTS_BROWSER